William Roberts (cyclist): Cycling career

 Roberts was part of the Wales Racing Academy when he became a British champion, after winning the team pursuit event at the 2022 British National Track Championships.

-In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's scratch race and won a bronze medal.
+Later in 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's scratch race and won a bronze medal.
 His success during 2022 continued as he won a silver medal in the inaugural Elimination race at the 2022 National Championships.

-Roberts won his third second title at the 2023 British Cycling National Track Championships, he won the team pursuit for the second time.
+Roberts won his second title at the 2023 British Cycling National Track Championships, he won the team pursuit for the second time.
+The following year in 2024, he won the team pursuit, at the 2024 British Cycling National Track Championships.